matheusgomes062/facebook-auth/README.md

 # facebook-auth
-a facebook auth learning repo
+A facebook auth learning repo made with Vuejs and a package named vue-facebook-login-component

 ![](https://i.imgur.com/IXTPBc5.png)